SigmaHQ/sigma-specification/appendix_meta_rules.md

 ### Syntax

-Like the sigma rule , "defeats" rules have a title.
+Like Sigma rules, "defeats" rules have a title.
-They don't have an id or level as it keeps the original.
+They don't have an id or level as they use the one from the referenced rules.

 ## Components